 I am mostly an on-location photographer, but I got to the point in my business where having a studio space to meet clients, do sales, and occasionally shoot sessions was a must.
 I opted to create a space with a studio mate, fellow photographer and friend, Erin Konrath.
 Our photography styles, business models, and design aesthetics are similar, so it was an easy decision.
 We set out with clear goals and a cohesive vision for the design of the space, and how it would function.
+We worked with interior designer and stylist Kelly Hurliman to bring our vision to life.
 Our plan included seven key elements for success, and it’s worked out beautifully all around.

 Here’s how we created a modern, functional photo studio space that works for our business:

 The light in my studio is amazing!
 It is on the third floor, and other buildings don’t block the sun.
 Even on overcast days, it’s bright enough to shoot without using a high ISO.
 Plus, being so high up makes the studio feel private.
 No worries about peeping toms!